Climate Solutions Caucus

 The Climate Solutions Caucus is a bipartisan caucus of U.S. legislators supported by the Citizens' Climate Lobby whose members work to achieve action addressing the risks from climate change.
 The House of Representatives and Senate each have a caucus.
-The House caucus was founded in February 2016, during the 114th Congress, by Representatives Carlos Curbelo (R-FL) and Ted Deutch (D-FL).
-The Senate Caucus was founded in 2019 by Senators Mike Braun (R-IN) and Chris Coons (D-DE).
+The House caucus was founded in February 2016, during the 114th Congress, by representatives Carlos Curbelo (R-FL) and Ted Deutch (D-FL).
+The Senate Caucus was founded in 2019 by senators Mike Braun (R-IN) and Chris Coons (D-DE).

 On November 27, 2018, House caucus members Ted Deutch (D-FL), Francis Rooney (R-FL), Charlie Crist (D-FL), Brian Fitzpatrick (R-PA), and John Delaney (D-MD) introduced the Energy Innovation and Carbon Dividend Act (HR 763), which would implement a national carbon fee and dividend.
 It had also been introduced in the Senate in 2018 as S. 3791.

-The 2018 midterm elections illustrated a growing partisan divide over climate, and several incumbent Republican members of the Caucus lost their seats.
+The 2018 midterm elections illustrated a growing partisan divide over climate, and one third of incumbent Republican members of the Caucus, including co-chair Curbelo, lost their seats.
 One study concluded that this showed limited value for GOP members in pursuing bipartisan climate action.

+The House caucus went partially dormant after the 2018 elections, relaunching in 2023 with leaders Andrew Garbarino and Chrissy Houlahan.

 Mission

-According to Co-Chair Deutch's House website, the mission of the Caucus in the House is: to educate members on economically-viable options to reduce climate risk and to explore bipartisan policy options that address the impacts, causes, and challenges of our changing climate.
+The House caucus web site describes the caucus as "working together to combat climate change while also protecting the economic prosperity of the United States.
+This is a group dedicated to building a constructive dialogue about climate change, economics, energy, and conservation among members of Congress, global leaders, environmental organizations, and business leaders."